urani-trade/solana-dev-onboarding-rs/demos/frontend/02_non_native_programs/README.md

 <br>

-* Now copy the transaction signature and paste into the search at [the Solana explore](https://explorer.solana.com/?cluster=devnet) to find details and logs about the transaction, including how many times the program has been pinged.
+* Now copy the transaction signature and paste into the search at the [Solana explorer](https://explorer.solana.com/?cluster=devnet) to find details and logs about the transaction, including how many times the program has been pinged.

 <br>